srvaroa/labeler/README.md

 You may combine multiple event triggers.

-A final option is to trigger the action periodically using the [`schedule`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) trigger.
+<a name="schedule" />A final option is to trigger the action periodically using the
+[`schedule`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule)
+trigger.
 For backwards compatibility reasons this will examine all active pull requests and update their labels.
 If you wish to examine